 If you’re hosting a special occasion or looking for something extra juicy and flavorful, then go with the prime rib.
 However, if you’re looking for something that can be cooked quickly during a weekday dinner rush, then opt for the ribeye.

 You could always grab a beautiful tomahawk ribeye!
 Look at that marbling.
+It lands on our best steak for grilling list for good reason.

 Either way, you can’t go wrong with either of these delicious cuts of beef!